{{ summaryHeading }}

 Can this predict exact arrival charge?

-No. It estimates arrival SOC from the entered distance and consumption assumptions.
-The vehicle's live navigation can react to elevation, traffic, temperature, and charger routing in ways a static estimate cannot.
+No. It is a static estimate from the numbers entered.
+Vehicle navigation can react to live elevation, traffic, temperature, charger routing, and battery conditioning in ways a simple planning calculation cannot.

 Glossary: